 Within our rich and varied curriculum, every child is given opportunities to succeed, within a safe, caring and stimulating environment, which should facilitate each child’s chance to reach the highest possible standards.
-Every child has full access to the entire curriculum during their schooling that is specifically planned around our school’s ethos; Kindness, Dignity and Endurance.
+Every child has full access to the entire curriculum during their schooling that is specifically planned around our school’s values: Ambition, Courage and Empathy.

-Our school SENCo is Miss C Foote.
-To contact Miss Foote, please email email@example.com or ring 01980 623009.
+Our school SENCo is Miss Wells.
+To contact Miss Wells, please email email@example.com or ring 01980 623009.

 Our Parents and Further Support

-The SEND department strives to maintain strong and productive links with parent/carers.
-We believe that good home school links and communication are essential to a child’s emotional well-being and progress.
+The SEND department strives to maintain strong and productive links with parents/carers.
+We believe that good home-school links and communication are essential to a child’s emotional well-being and progress.
 It is important for us to know if parents require support in their dealings with the school and with your child’s education.